-Make enforcement of speed limits on local streets a priority.
+Make enforcement of speed limits on local streets a priority when other measures prove unsuccessful.

 G.3 TRANSPORTATION NETWORK

 Goal G.3: Auburn remains a multi-modal hub providing access to rail, air, truck, and transit amenities, and seeks to continually improve these connections with economically sustainable expansions where feasible.